|Restrictions:||GSU applicants only|

 Fall/Academic Year - mid-April

-All scholarship recipients, whether they receive IEF or GSUF funding, are required to offer five hours of assistance to the Study Abroad Programs Office for each term that they are awarded a scholarship.
+All scholarship recipients are required to offer five hours of assistance to the Study Abroad Programs Office for each term that they are awarded a scholarship.
 This requirement can be fulfilled in many ways, such as writing essays, volunteering to assist with the Study Abroad Fairs, or speaking to students about your overseas experience.
 The service requirement is coordinated through the Study Abroad Programs Office, and must be completed within two terms of returning from abroad.
 If a student is unable to perform this requirement, repayment of the scholarship can be arranged.

 • Incomplete applications will not be eligible for review.
 We will not follow up on incomplete applications.